lolli42/dbdoctor/README.md

 [packagist.org](https://packagist.org/packages/lolli/dbdoctor) is enabled via the casual github hook.
 TER releases are created by the "publish.yml" github workflow when tagging versions using [tailor](https://github.com/typo33/tailor).
-The commit message of the commit a tag points to is used as TER upload comment.
+The commit message of the tagged commit is used as TER upload comment.

 Example: